kchu25/CDLmotif.jl/README.md

 # Find motifs for multiple fasta files

-The input folder should look something like this:
+The input folder should have the following structure:

     input-folder
     ├── <fasta_1>.fa